 In each of the circumstances described below, our named executive officers are eligible to receive earned, unpaid salary through the date of termination and benefits that are unconditionally accrued as of the date of termination pursuant to policies applicable to all employees.
 This includes the deferred compensation and earnings on these deferred amounts as described under "Deferred Compensation," above.
 This earned compensation is not described or quantified below because these amounts represent earned, vested benefits that are not contingent on the termination of employment, but we do describe and quantify benefits that continue beyond the date of termination that are in addition to those provided for in the applicable benefit plans.
 The executive's accrued benefits include the pension benefits described under "Pension Benefits," above, which become payable to all participants who have reached retirement age.
-Because they have reached early retirement or retirement age under the plans, Mr. Iger, Mr. Braverman, Ms. McCarthy and Mr. Rasulo each would have been eligible to receive these benefits if their employment had terminated at the end of fiscal 2015.
-Because the pension benefits available to Mr. Iger, Mr. Braverman, Ms. McCarthy and Mr. Rasulo upon termination do not differ from those described above under "Pension Benefits" except in ways that are equally applicable to all salaried employees, the nature and amount of their pension benefits are not described or quantified below.
+Because they have reached early retirement or retirement age under the plans, Mr. Iger, Mr. Braverman, Ms. McCarthy and Ms. Parker each would have been (and Mr. Staggs was) eligible to receive these benefits if their employment had terminated at the end of fiscal 2016.
+Because the pension benefits available to Mr. Iger, Mr. Braverman, Ms. McCarthy, Ms. Parker and Mr. Staggs upon termination do not differ from those described above under "Pension Benefits" except in ways that are equally applicable to all salaried employees, the nature and amount of their pension benefits are not described or quantified below.